roguehistory/DIGH-HIST3812/content/en/building/technotes-toc.md

    + Survey markers from the CSTM (compiled by Sherwin et al) https://cstm-demo2.herokuapp.com/cstm-markers/

    + This API makes available some 400 record cards from the CARF excavations of Fort Frontenac in Kingston. http://fort-frontenac-excavation.herokuapp.com/.

+## A Notebook of Your Own

+Use these notebooks.
+Repurpose them.
+Expand them.
+Add commentary, reflection, citations, links, videos.
+Your notebook can be a how-to; it can be a 'hey, look at this interesting pattern if you do x,y,z'; it can be a full-on argument with code & data.
+[See the Guidance for Notebooks document](building/nb-guidance).